benjaminhuanghuang/ml-using-python/_notes/03-05-regression.md

 ##
-A linear regression tells us the relationship between a dependent variable and one or more independent variable
+A linear regression tells us the relationship between a dependent variable (Y) and one or more independent variable (Xi)